|

 6am onwards.
 I *think* it was screams of joy and excitement, but

 screams nevertheless.
-Between their dogs and children, and the piano on the other
+Between their dogs and children, and the piano on the

-necessarily a bad thing; I feel no guilt about whenever I might be a bit
+not necessarily a bad thing; I feel no guilt about whenever I might be a bit

 noisy myself.